-Simulating the point at which a brush or tool with ink runs out is highly prized for its aesthetic beauty in both the art world with traditional Japanese woodblock painting but also in eastern and western calligraphy.
-The Japanese artist Katsushika Hokusai helped push forward the Japanese artistic tradition of painting a river with autumn leaves by painting only blue ink onto a sheet of white paper in front of spectators after which he pulled out a rooster and dipped its feet in red ink.
-As the ...
+Simulating the point at which a brush or tool with ink runs out is highly prized for its aesthetic beauty in both the art world with traditional Japanese woodblock painting but also in eastern and western calligraphy, referred to as "bokashi" which means "shading" or "gradation" in Japanese.
+The Japanese artist Katsushika Hokusai helped push forward the Japanese artistic tradition of painting a river with autumn leaves by painting only blue ink onto a sheet of white paper in front of spectators ...

 Subscribe now for just $9.99 per month and gain access to over 1,250,000 (1.25 million) words worth of educational material pertaining to a wide array of subjects and interests